 Jing Gu has an interdisciplinary background in law, economics and international relations.
 She has extensive experience in the field of business and development.

-She is the Convenor of the IDS Rising Powers in International Development Programme, and leads the programme’s work on China and on Emerging Powers in African Economic development.
+She is the director of the Centre for Rising Powers and Global Development, and leads the programme’s work on China and on Emerging Powers in African Economic development.

 She carries out academic research, training and consultancy on business, governance and development for the UNDP, UNCTAD, African Development Bank, International Poverty Reduction Centre in China, MOFCOM, DFID, GTZ and NGOs such as China-Africa Business Council.

 She has led several interdisciplinary research projects involving multi-country teams.
 Research interests include development policy, governance and accountability, trade and sustainable development.

 Strengthening the Capacity of the International Poverty Reduction Center in China for South-South Cooperation

 The Implications of China’s “Going Out” Strategy for Inequality and Poverty Alleviation in Latin America and Africa